 Remember that the Claude-Monet Garden is a popular destination so pre-planning and booking is essential.

-Monday 7 September 2026, cyclists take the Brittany Ferries 20:15 overnight sailing from Portsmouth to Saint-Malo being conscious that there is no Tuesday sailing on this route.
-They then spend eight days cycling 424km to Vernon via Chartres; distance does not include diversions for accommodation.
-Going via Chartres three days takes longer but has the advantage of seeing the Cathedral Notre-Dame in Chartres and you stay in the Parc Naturel Régional du Perche for longer where there is fine cycling much like the Chilterns in England.
+Monday 7 September 2026, cyclists can take the Brittany Ferries 20:15 overnight sailing from Portsmouth to Saint-Malo being conscious that there is no Tuesday sailing on this route.
+They then spend eight days cycling an "L" shaped route of 424km to Vernon via Chartres meaning a modest daily average of 53km; the distance does not include diversions for accommodation though it gives an option for a day off in Chartres.
+Going via Chartres takes three days longer than the five-day direct route to Vernon but has the advantage of seeing the Cathedral Notre-Dame in Chartres and you stay in the Parc Naturel Régional du Perche for longer where there is fine cycling; much like the Chilterns in England.

-Tuesday 15 September 2026, non-cyclists take the 08:01 Eurostar from London to Paris Gare du Nord arriving 11:29.
+Tuesday 15 September 2026, non-cyclists take the 08:01 Eurostar from London St Pancras to Paris Gare du Nord arriving 11:29.
 They then transfer to Gare Saint-Lazare using RER line E (7 minutes) or a 35 minute walk.
 A slightly longer walk pushing further north takes you through the Quartier Pigalle.
 Then it is around 50 minutes from Gare Saint-Lazare to Vernon-Giverny Station which is located in the town of Vernon close to Giverny.
-The 15:12 train allows time for lunch and the transfer to Gare Saint-Lazare.
-Tickets can be bought in advance using the SNCF connect app available for download on the Play Store.
+The 15:12 train allows time for lunch in Paris and the transfer to Gare Saint-Lazare.
+Tickets can be bought in advance using the SNCF connect app available for download on the Play Store or via the SNCF connect website.

-Tuesday 15 September 2026, cyclists arrive around 15:00 to a hero's welcome in Vernon possibly in time to check in and meet non-cyclists at the Station.
+Tuesday 15 September 2026, cyclists arrive in Vernon around 15:00 to a hero's welcome and possibly in time to check in to the accomodation and meet non-cyclists at the station.

 The Parc Naturel Régional du Vexin Française is just North-East of Vernon and will provide good cycling.